-In September 2013, the IRS issued final tangible property regulations providing guidance on the capitalization and depreciation of capital expenditures, treatment of materials and supplies, and disposition of tangible depreciable property.
+In September 2013, the IRS issued final tangible property regulations addressing the capitalization and depreciation of capital expenditures, treatment of materials and supplies, and disposition of tangible depreciable property.
 The regulations are applicable to tax years beginning on or after January 1, 2014, and to some extent may be applied retroactively to taxable years beginning on or after January 1, 2012.

 Section 10.34 of Circular 230 prohibits a preparer from willfully, recklessly, or through gross incompetence, signing a tax return or claim for refund containing a position that the practitioner knows, or reasonably should know, lacks a reasonable basis.
 Unreasonable tax positions taken on a tax return could also subject taxpayers and their preparers to penalties (e.g., IRC §§ 6662 and 6694).

-Since the impact of these regulations may be significant to your business clients (including trusts, 990Ts, and individuals with a business or rental property), CAMICO encourages practitioners to make their business clients aware of the implications of the new tangible property regulations to the 2014 tax filings.
+Since the impact of these regulations may be significant to your business clients (including trusts, 990Ts, and individuals with a business or rental property), CAMICO encourages tax practitioners to make their business clients aware of the implications of the new tangible property regulations to the 2014 tax filings.
 Your firm might choose to incorporate information on this issue in your engagement letters and/or other client communications (newsletters, blogs, etc.).
-For example, consider adding the following clause to your engagement letters:
+For example, consider adding the following clause to your engagement letters or client notifications:

 Note: For individual tax return letters, change the first sentence to read: If your individual return includes business activities or rental property, please note that the IRS and U.S. Treasury have issued final tangible property regulations (TPRs) that govern when taxpayers must capitalize and when they can deduct expenditures for acquiring, producing or improving tangible property.